Jisll/windows11/README.md

 ## 🌟 Acknowledgments

-Special thanks to all contributors, testers, and users for making Perfect Windows 11 better.
+A heartfelt thank you to all contributors, testers, and users for making Perfect Windows 11 even better.

-<p align="center">💻 <em>Make it better, make it the best.</em> 💻</p>
+<p align="center">💻 <em>Strive for better, strive for the best.</em> 💻</p>